PixelatedPurple/SANew/README.md

 All commands are organized in the `/commands` folder and auto-loaded by category.
 Use `/help` to view all.

+- Admin
+- Info
 - Moderation
-- Utility
-- Configuration
-- Logging
+- Owner

 ---